 About me.

 Hi, I’m Markus.
 I’m passionate about exploring new ideas in computer science – and sharing that passion through teaching.
-Currently, I’m a substitute professor (W2) for theoretical computer science at RPTU Kaiserslautern-Landau (2025-present).
-Previously, I was a postdoctoral researcher at KU Leuven in the group of Bart Bogaerts (2024-2025).
+I’m a substitute professor (W2) for theoretical computer science at RPTU Kaiserslautern-Landau (2025-present).
+Previously, I was a postdoctoral researcher at KU Leuven with Bart Bogaerts (2024-2025).
 I did my PhD with Pascal Schweitzer at TU Darmstadt (2019 - 2024).

 My research interests, broadly.